nathanielgreen/CV/README.md

 # Nathaniel Green

 A technology enthusiast with a passion for creating new things.
-Currently Currently looking for full-time employment as a Junior Web Developer in Berlin, DE..
+Currently looking for full-time employment as a Junior Web Developer in Berlin, DE.

 # Skills